 One of the ways in which influencers from all industries are trying to monetize their social media influence is through Instagram affiliate marketing.
 With Instagram becoming so popular globally and having an active and engaging audience, Instagram affiliate marketing is one of the top ways in which influencers can monetize their social media followings – 1 of 9 ways I outlined in my How to Make Money on Instagram post.

 For influencers who utilize Instagram as an affiliate marketer, the goal is to drive as much traffic as possible through their tracked links to their marketing partners’ websites.
 With Instagram boasting engagement greater than the likes of Tumblr, Twitter and Snapchat – or any other social network for that matter, Instagram affiliate marketing provides a plethora of opportunities once you join, whether as a brand looking to promote product or as an affiliate.
+If everyone else is marketing on Instagram, so should you!

 This post will look at Instagram affiliate marketing from both the angle of the influencer as well as the brand.
 Since this will be one of my longer posts, here’s a short bullet point summary so you know what to expect: